Denver-Devs/denverdevs.org/readme.md

 # Denver Devs Website - denverdevs.org

 Here's where the magic happens.
 This is the denverdevs.org website, which is basically a bunch of words wrapped around one critical feature: the automatic Slack invite component.
-We're using Vue.js, a touch of AWS Lambda magic, GitHub pages for hosting, and Travis CI for keeping things looking good.
+We're using VuePress, a touch of AWS Lambda magic, GitHub pages for hosting, and Travis CI for keeping things looking good.

 ## Getting Started